KingerLee/learngit/.github/PULL_REQUEST_TEMPLATE.md

 Please make sure all the items in the checklist are completed

+- [ ]  The pull request title follows the format
 - [ ]  Code complies with the project's code standards and best practices
 - [ ]  Code has been tested
 - [ ]  Code has appropriately commented